Nisqually River Bridge

 WSDOT crews have averaged nearly 30 bridges each year throughout the seven county Olympic Region.
 This includes the Agate Pass Bridge on SR 305, and the Nisqually River Bridges on Interstate 5.

 WSDOT instituted and funded a bridge cleaning program to clean state-owned bridges prior to performing a bridge inspection.
-Bridge cleaning and inspection of state fracture-critical bridges began in January 2014; all of these bridges will be inspected and washed, and placed on an annual cleaning cycle, by January 2017.
+Bridge cleaning and inspection of state fracture-critical bridges began in January 2014.
+All of these bridges are regularly inspected and washed, and placed on an annual cleaning cycle.

 How can I get more information?